barfieldjr/Final-Project-Chris-Barfield/README.md

 - `PUT /games/{id}`: Update an existing game's information
 - `DELETE /games/{id}`: Remove a game from the inventory

-(Will be the same for T-Shir, Console, and Invoice)
+(Will be the same for T-Shirt, Console, and Invoice)

 ## Testing